Get it in Time With Free Next-Day Shipping At Checkout

 Michael Collins Apollo 11 Sunglasses, Smithsonian Air & Space Museum

 It wasn’t just sunglasses that American Optical contributed to the space program.
-You can learn all about American Optical’s fiber optics breakthroughs that helped to make space travel possible from the Optical Heritage Museum
+You can learn all about American Optical’s fiber optics breakthroughs that helped to make space travel possible from the Optical Heritage Museum.

 Celebrating the Moon Landing